About Visit Tucson

 About the City of Tucson

-Founded in 1776, the City of Tucson has a rich cultural history that is a unique blend of Native American, Spanish, Mexican and Anglo-American influences that is the focal point of a metropolitan area of more than 1 million residents.
+Founded in 1776, the City of Tucson has a rich cultural history.
+Its unique blend of Native American, Spanish, Mexican and Anglo-American influences is the focal point of a metropolitan area of more than 1 million residents.

 The City of Tucson is governed by the Mayor and a six-member Council representing wards who appoint the City Manager.